A new housing development risks creating an “elite enclave” within South Auckland, a local leader warns.

 “The board is concerned an elite enclave will be built, disconnected from the rest of Ōtara," he said.

-Auckland Council recently approved the developer’s Plan Change request to covert 4.4 hectares of land from light industrial zoning to residential zoning.
+Auckland Council recently approved the developer’s plan Change request to convert 4.4 hectares of land from light industrial zoning to residential zoning.
 This will allow for terrace housing and apartments.

-The Highbrook Precinct project aims to revitalise the local power station landmark and address housing needs.
+The Highbrook Precinct project aims to revitalise the local power station area and address housing needs.

-It will includes regulations on transportation and noise, an Auckland Council news release said.
+It will include regulations on transportation and noise, an Auckland Council news release said.

 The goal is to ensure that the development complements the existing neighbourhood.